Kayd3n-eng/Repos-2/README.md

 # Repos-2
-This is my second repository
+This is my second Git repository.
+Author Kayden Rodrigues